fastforwardlabs/blog/content/posts/2020-11-15-representation-learning-101-for-software-engineers.md

 Deep Neural Networks (DNNs) have become a particularly useful tool in building intelligent systems that simplify cognitive _tasks_ for users.
 Examples include neural search systems that identify the most relevant results given a natural language or image query, recommendation systems that provide personalized recommendations based on the user's profile or few shot face verification systems.

-For many of these systems, their performance is gated on the ability to create representations of data with semantic meaning - numbers that truly encode the meaning of each data point with respect to the current _task_.
+For many of these systems, their performance is gated on the ability to create representations (also referred to as features) of data with semantic meaning - numbers that truly encode the meaning of each data point with respect to the current _task_.
 For example, to enable customers find relevant clothes in our database that are similar to a picture they have, we need good measures of _relevance_ that compare the user's picture and all items in the database.
 To recommend relevant products to users based on their profile, we also need high quality measures of _relevance_ e.g. a measure of similarity between a user and all products.

 DNN models are the tool of choice in realizing such systems because they excel at learning semantically meaningful representations.
 However, across many real-world use cases, these models need to be carefully designed to fit the both the task and data - a field known as _representation learning_.